ArdWang/NEWCONCEPTENGLISH2/README.md

 After the Houses of Pariliament burnt down in 1834, Sir Benjamin Hall was made responsible for the construction of a huge clock, which it became known as Big Ben.
 It is very accurate despite its immense size, for Officials from Greenwich Observatory have the clock checked twice a day.
 This clock which has rarely gone wrong, can be heard on the BBC, when it is striking because microphones are connected to the clock tower.

+#### Lesson 72 A car called Bluebird

+Sir Malcolm Campbell set up a land-speed in 1935, driving a car called Bluebird which had been specially built for him.
+His average speed incorrectly declared to be 299 miles per hour, but this mistake was corrected later.
+He had averaged 301 miles an hour.
+Years later, his son,Donald, also set up a world record and his car was called Bluebird.